-How to Create a SLAX Flash Drive from Windows.
-In the following tutorial we show you how easy it is to install SLAX Linux to a USB Flash Drive from within Windows.
+How to Install SLAX on USB from Windows.
+In the following tutorial we show you how easy it is to create a SLAX Linux bootable USB Flash Drive from within Windows.
 Created by Tomas Matejicek, SLAX is a tiny 200MB Linux distribution.
 It is essentially a stripped down version of Slackware Linux.
 And is also offered in a compressed tar format for extraction to a USB stick.
 It also features the ability add or remove modules on the fly and save your changes persistently for use on subsequent boots.

 Portable SLAX on Bootable USB

 - A Windows PC to Perform the Install